 There may be times when you would like to delete one or more bitmaps.
-Reasons for deleting bitmaps include the following:

-- To recover the memory consumed by a bitmap - To stop the recording of the bitmap
+Reasons for deleting bitmaps include recovering the memory consumed by a bitmap and stopping the recording of the bitmap.

 You can delete bitmaps with the DCL command DELETE with the /BITMAP qualifier.
 You use the bitmap qualifier to specify the ID of the bitmap you want to delete.
 For example: